ilianoKokoro/tiktok-cleaner/README.md

-# TikTok url cleaner
+# TikTok cleaner

-A Firefox extensions that removes the sharing query parameters to allow playback.
+A simple extension that removes the sharing query parameters of TikTok to allow playback.